MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-preview.md

 ./az.cmd login
 ```

-If you unzipped the authentication preview ZIP file to `C:\myPath\Azure CLI preview`, your syntax would look like this:
+If you installed the authentication preview in `C:\myPath\Azure CLI preview`, your syntax would look like this:

 ```azurecli
 cd C:\myPath\Azure CLI preview\bin